praekeltfoundation/junebug/docs/http_api.rst

    :param str status:
        The :ref:`status level <status-levels>` this event was categorised under.
    :param list reasons:
-       An array of human-readable strings associated with this status event.
+       An array of objects describing the reasons for the status event, where each object contains a ``message`` field with a human-readable string value and a ``type`` field with a programmatically usable string value.
    :param dict details:
        Details specific to this event intended to be used for debugging purposes.
 For example, if the event was related to a component